The 7 Foods that May Help Increase Blood Platelets

-Platelets are small fragments of cells that circulate the blood.
-Their jobis to make clots to help heal wounds and stop the bleeding.
+Blood platelets are small cell fragments that circulate the blood.
+Their job is to make clots to help heal wounds and stop the bleeding.

-Platelets are produced in the bone marrow and are available to repair damaged blood vessels, protecting you from excessive blood loss when you have been injured.
+Platelets are produced in the bone marrow and repair damaged blood vessels, protecting you from excessive blood loss when you have been injured.

 They also have small sacs on the inside of them called granules.
 These release chemical substances that attract other platelets to the site of the injury to form what is known as a platelet cap.

-Generally, they play a principal role in controlling hemorrhages.
+Generally, they play a huge role in controlling hemorrhages.
 Because of this, their presence in the blood is vital for everyone.

-First and foremost, a medical professional should analyze and treat these since they can cause more serious complications with your health.
+First and foremost, a medical professional should analyze and treat them since they can cause more serious health complications.

-In addition, it’s helpful to include foods in your diet that are great for regulating your blood levels.
+In addition, it’s helpful to include foods in your diet that may help regulate your blood platelet levels.

 Find out what they are!

-Regular consumption improves your ability to absorb proteins and vitamin A, nutrients that play a role in the production of these small cells.
+Regular consumption may improve your ability to absorb proteins and vitamin A, nutrients that play a role in the production of these small cells.

-Additionally, due to its powerful antioxidants, pumpkin is great for inhibiting the negative effects of toxins and free radicals.
+Additionally, due to its antioxidants, pumpkin may help inhibit the negative effects of toxins and free radicals.

 2. Citrus fruits

-Its absorption strengthens your immune health.
-Thus, by increasing the production of antibodies, it reduces the risk of damage in these cells.
+Its absorption helps strengthen your immune health.
+Thus, by increasing the production of antibodies, it may reduce the risk of damage in these cells.

-Although it is an exotic fruit and isn’t that popular, Indian gooseberry is a part of the group of elements that promote blood and immune health.
+Although it’s an exotic fruit and isn’t that popular, Indian gooseberry is a part of the group of elements that help promote blood and immune health.

 First of all, it contains vitamins A and C. These both help in the formation of the blood platelets that protect the body.

-In addition, its high concentration of antioxidants minimizes the impact of oxidative stress and the reduces the risk of suffering from chronic conditions that are associated with the decrease of these blood cell fragments.
+In addition, its high concentration of antioxidants may help minimize the impact of oxidative stress and reduce the risk of suffering from chronic conditions that are associated with the decrease of these blood cell fragments.

 4. Aloe vera juice

-Its nutrients inhibit the negative effects of toxins and infectious agents, which helps strengthen platelets.
+Its nutrients may help inhibit the negative effects of toxins and infectious agents, thus helping strengthen platelets.

-This prevents the thinning of the blood and helps to optimize the use of nutrients when faced with an injury in the blood vessels.
+This may reduce your risk of having thinner blood and may help optimize the use of nutrients when faced with a blood vessel injury.

-Spinach makes up a part of the green vegetable group with hundreds of benefits for the body.
+Spinach makes up a part of the green vegetable group that may benefit the body in many ways.

-In this case, it’s great because of its significant amount of vitamin K and protein.
-These play a principal role in the formation of platelets that prevent hemorrhages in the case of injury.
+In this case, it’s great due to its significant amount of vitamin K and protein.
+These play a principal role in the formation of platelets that reduce your risk of hemorrhages in the case of injury.

-Its natural juice considerably increases the formation of these micro-cells while also optimizing the blood flow through the veins.
+Its natural juice may considerably increase the formation of these micro-cells and optimize blood flow.

-The inside of the papaya and its leaves are useful for complimenting the treatment of disorders that affect the functions of platelets.
+The inside of the papaya and its leaves are useful for complementing the treatment of disorders that affect platelet functioning.

-The juice and infusions help to regulate blood cell levels, which helps to prevent the development of chronic illnesses.
+It may help regulate blood cell levels, which helps to reduce your risk of developing chronic illnesses.

-While they’re not a miracle treatment for blood conditions, eating them can help with the formation of platelets.
+While they’re not a miracle treatment for blood conditions, eating them may help with the formation of blood platelets.

-Beet root is full of antioxidants that help to prevent the reduction of platelets caused by free radicals.
+Beetroot is full of antioxidants that may help reduce your risk of having lower blood platelets due to the actions of free radicals.

-Its contents of vitamins A, C and K, in addition to minerals, help to purify the blood and reduce the deterioration of the blood vessels.
+Its vitamins A, C, and K contents, in addition to its minerals, may help purify the blood and reduce the deterioration of the blood vessels.

-Prepared as a juice, it strengthens your defenses and prevents the development of blood and circulatory problems.
+Prepared as a juice, it may help strengthen your defenses and reduce your risk of developing blood and circulatory problems.

-Although the treatment of platelet disorders vary based on the cause, eating these foods helps to promote general well-being.
-The ideal thing to do is to eat them under the supervision of a doctor, since s/he can also keep in mind your other habits, medications, and therapies.
+Although platelet disorder treatments vary based on the cause, eating these foods may help promote general well-being.
+The ideal thing to do is to eat them under your doctor’s supervision since they’ll take into account your other habits, medications, and therapies.